-Gold – An All Time Investment Of all precious metals, Gold is the most popular as an investment.
-Investors generally buy gold as a hedge or harbor against economic, political, social and currency crises (including investment market declines, escalating national debt, currency failure, inflation, war and social unrest).
+Gold – An All-Time Investment Of all precious metals, Gold is the most popular as an investment.
+Investors generally buy gold as a hedge or harbor against economic, political, social, and currency crises (including investment market declines, escalating national debt, currency failure, inflation, war, and social unrest).
 The gold market is subject to speculation as are other markets, especially through the use of futures contracts and derivatives.
 Gold prices lack the strong link to the economic cycle that other commodities have and gold has thus often exhibited low or even negative correlations with these and other financial assets.
-That’s why price chart of Gold has shown tremendous strength in past few years.
+That’s why the price chart of Gold has shown tremendous strength in past few years.

 Demand & Supply

 Since April 2001 the gold price has more than quintupled in value against the US dollar, hitting a new all-time high of $1,913.50 on August 23, 2011.
 Today, like most commodities, the price of gold is driven by supply and demand as well as speculation.
 However, unlike most other commodities, saving and disposal play a larger role in affecting its price than its consumption.
 Most of the gold ever mined still exists in accessible forms, such as bullion and mass-produced jew.

 The actual factor that influences gold prices is the level of real interest rates.
 As gold lacks yield of its own, the opportunity cost of holding gold increases with a real interest rate hike and decreases with a fall in the real interest rates.
 Periods of negative real interest rates ought to be positive for Gold, and this contention is supported by studying the 1970s when real interest rates were substantially negative for lengthy periods.
 More recently, the short-term rates near zero combined with modest inflation have also implied mildly negative real rates and have supported the demand for gold.